 Article 5 (2) of the GDPR defines "accountability".
 Controllers must be able to demonstrate compliance with certain data protection principles for which they are responsible.
 Art.
 24 (1) GDPR specifies that data controllers are obliged to provide evidence that data processing is carried out in compliance with the GDPR.

-Unfortunately, this means that many simple cookie banner scripts fall by the wayside: A corresponding log file that is appropriately anonymized and can only be de-anonymized at the moment of the request with the help of the requestor is usually not available.
+Unfortunately, this means that many simple cookie banner scripts fall by the wayside: A corresponding log file, which is appropriately anonymized and can only be de-anonymized at the moment of the request with the help of the requestor, is usually not available.

 Cookie consent banner

-Here you see the banner in action - in the first window there are the 3 options that are mandatory, reject, information and accept.
+Here you can see the banner in action - there are in the first window the 3 options that are mandatory, reject, information and accept.
 Each button can be (de)activated individually - and as the operator you have the possibility to edit and design them individually.

-With the banner the Consent is set, which you must also document as an operator.
+With the banner the Consent is set, which you as an operator must also document.
 The consents are stored anonymously in encrypted form.
 An AVV is therefore not mandatory, we offer it of course gladly at any time.